xpTURN/Unity.Extension/docs/MainToolbarPresetEx.md

 An editor extension that automatically applies a preset to the Unity editor main toolbar.
 It uses reflection to access Unity’s internal `MainToolbarWindow` / `OverlayCanvas` and applies a preset that hides unwanted toolbar elements when the editor loads.

+It can be useful when you want to provide the same UX to multiple people (e.g. across a team).

 ### Before

 <img src="./assets/main-toolbar.png" width="680">